adodd202/Kaggle-Statoil-Challenge/README.md

 Using this pre-existing framework, I experimented with training different neural network models for this project.
 I also experimented with implementing early stopping to prevent overfitting and trained various combinations of models on Google Cloud with a P100 GPU Compute Instance.

+The main purpose of this project was to get started with Google Cloud Compute and deep learning tools such as Tensorflow, Pytorch, and Keras.
+It gave me hands on experience with image classification beyond what I learned in my computer vision class in graduate school and showed me the challenges of building data pipelines.
+I also learned a lot from the object oriented data structure and have implemented this in my more recent projects.
+Finally, many machine learning concepts such as overfitting, K-fold cross validation, rmsle, rmse, convolution, dropout, generalization and clustering (which was used in the winning submission) were elucidated for me.

+-Andrew Dodd

+The following is the original readme from Xifeng Guo:

 # CapsNet-Keras
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/XifengGuo/CapsNet-Keras/blob/master/LICENSE)